 Speaking of distance and travel times, let’s look at the next detail you’ll need to provide when you get a freight quote.

-5. How Fast Does it Need to Arrive?
+5. How Fast Does It Need to Arrive?

 Delivery speed is another major factor that affects your freight quote.
-Freight carriers have different names for these delivery service types, but they typically fall under three delivery timeframes:
+Freight carriers have different names for these delivery service types, but they typically fall under three delivery time frames:

 Whether you choose standard or expedited service, you can pay extra for a guaranteed delivery date, and even schedule a delivery appointment time.
 This is handy when shipping to residential customers who might need to make arrangements to meet the truck.
 It’s also worth the price for date-critical shipments, such as trade show displays or special event needs.